-System helps public health officials identify priorities to better allocate resourcesApril 30th, 2012 in Health /
+System helps public health officials identify priorities to better allocate resourcesApril 30, 2012 in Medicine & Health / Health

 As the United States grapples with health care reform, much attention has focused on the importance of preventative health care.
 Now, a researcher at the University of Missouri has developed a system that could help public health care organizations determine the best method of allocating resources by prioritizing health risk factors and conditions in some cases before these conditions become major health problems.